J95Ortiz/Real-Madrid-Quiz/README.md

 # INTRODUCTION

-This project was designed to be used as a quiz game which the user can play.
-It's built and set up so the User Feels they can test their Real Madrid knowledge.
+This project was designed to be used as a quiz game which a User can play.
+It was built and set up so the User feels they can test their Real Madrid knowledge.

-I created the quiz around the current Real Madrid Senior Team and its history because my intention is for it to be an extension to my first portfolio website which you can find linked below:
+I created the quiz around the current Real Madrid Team and the Club's history because my intention is for it to be an extension to my first portfolio website which you can find linked below:

 - [**_Real Madrid Page_**](https://j95ortiz.github.io/Real-Madrid-Portfolio-project-1/index.html)